Marvin Jones Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- In his one matchup against the Patriots, Jones' 69 receiving yards total is 25.5 more than his over/under for Sunday's game (43.5).
+- Against the Patriots, Jones put up 69 receiving yards in his one career matchup, 24.5 more than his over/under for Sunday's game.

 - Jones caught a touchdown pass in that game against the Patriots.